-Figure 12: Forecast Pacific Northwest Annual Peak-hour Capacity Reserve Margin
+Figure 13: Forecast Pacific Northwest Annual Peak-hour Capacity Reserve Margin

 The reserve margins are well above the system reliability capacity target of 18 percent over the entire the planning period.
 The long-term optimization logic of AURORAxmp does not add any new resources in the Pacific Northwest during the planning period.
 This result reflects the current surplus of existing capacity in the region augmented by the forced addition of RPS resource capacity over the planning period.

-The Northwest Resource Adequacy Forum will be investigating the need for an economic adequacy standard in coming months.
-Also, the Northwest Wind Integration Forum is currently investigating the capacity value of wind.
-An economic adequacy standard that exceeds the system reliability standards or reduction of the capacity value of wind below the 15 percent used in these forecasts might create a need for new resources in excess of those added to meet RPS targets.
+The Northwest Wind Integration Forum is currently investigating the capacity value of wind.
+A capacity value of wind below the 15 percent used in these forecasts might create a need for new resources in excess of those added to meet RPS targets.